 With the introduction of Artificial Intelligence, businesses have diverged into space where it is easier to segment customer accounts based on various dynamic factors.
-A proactive Collection Management tool embedded with AI will also help in de-cluttering the collections worklist.
+A proactive Collection Management solution embedded with AI will also help in de-cluttering the collections worklist.
 It helps in providing an optimized solution effort with better insights into accounts.
 This includes faster resolution of low-value transactions for low-risk accounts and better decision-making strategies for high-value and at-risk accounts.
 Additionally, AI stands to provide a broader scope than conventional methods of correspondence.
 AI-based solutions come to segment customers based on risk segments and provide proper correspondence strategies with sentiment analysis.
 As a result, collectors can hence be reallocated to higher-value tasks rather than focusing their manual efforts on minimal-value tasks.

-The collection output can be enhanced in various ways-
+The collection output can be enhanced in various ways:-

 Ultimately, AI is now considered to be the biggest asset for a business’s growth.
 An effective AI-based solution can boost efficiency and improve the customer experience for collections.
 Additionally, the collection team can collaborate better with other departmental teams for invoicing, dispute resolution, and even payments.
 It also provides a high-level of visibility into operations and reporting capabilities.
 With a savvy technology, the people and processes within the collection process can automate manual tasks, improve on standardization throughout the business agenda, and scale on cash forecasting.